ddablib/aboutbox/README.md

 The component has string properties to display five different pieces of information in the about box.
 These properties are:

 * _Title_ – The text that appears in the window title.
-The default value is 'About'.
+The default value is `'About'`.
 * _ProgramName_ – The name of the program.
 This is the title of the application.
 The default value is the same as the _TApplication.Title_ property.
 * _Version_ – The version number of the program.
 The default value is an empty string.
 * _Copyright_ – A copyright message.
 The default value is an empty string.
 * _Notes_ – Up to three lines of notes.
 The default value is an empty string.

 Alternatively, the about box can display information from a _VERSIONINFO_ resource included in the program.
 This is accessed via a linked _TPJVersionInfo_ component.
-The values of the _ProgramName_, _Version_, _Copyright_ and _Notes_ properties are ignored and relevant strings from the program's version information is used in their stead.
+The values of the _ProgramName_, _Version_, _Copyright_ and _Notes_ properties are ignored and relevant strings from the program's version information are used in their stead.

 The dialogue box's position can be specified relative to the screen, desktop or parent application.
-Their is a single close button whose appearance and position is customised.
+There is a single close button whose appearance and position customisable.
 The About box also displays the program's icon.
-The font used to display dialogue box text can be customised.
+The font used by the dialogue box can be customised.

 ### Required component